Stage 3: Vision & Direction | Life Vision

 Your life vision

 Now rewrite the sections above into a single continuous piece of text.
-This is the document you'll come back to when you need to make a hard decision, when you feel lost, or when someone offers you something shiny that doesn't fit.
+This is the document you'll come back to when you need to make a hard decision, when you feel lost, or when someone offers you something shiny that doesn't quite fit.

 Exercise 4: The reality check